stephenhky/PyShortTextCategorization/docs/tutorial_topic.rst

 Abstract Latent Topic Modeling Class
 ------------------------------------

-Both :class:`shorttext.classifiers.bow.topic.LatentTopicModeling.GensimTopicModeler` and
+Both :class:`shorttext.classifiers.GensimTopicModeler` and
-:class:`shorttext.classifiers.bow.topic.LatentTopicModeling.AutoencodingTopicModeler` extends
+:class:`shorttext.classifiers.AutoencodingTopicModeler` extends
 :class:`shorttext.classifiers.bow.topic.LatentTopicModeling.LatentTopicModeler`,
 an abstract class virtually.
 If user wants to develop its own topic model that extends this, he has to define the methods `train`, `retrieve_topic_vec`, `loadmodel`, and